UMIACS/rgwadmin/README.md

 [Ceph Object Storage](http://docs.ceph.com/docs/master/radosgw/) page for more information.

+Version 2.3.1 was the last to support Python 2.

 ### Compatibility
 rgwadmin implements all documented Admin API operations or recent versions of Ceph.
 We also implement some of the undocumented ones, too...